gitenter/gitenter/doc/requirements/SRS-WS.md

 - [SRS-WS-0019]{SRS-WS-0018,SRS-WS-0048} For tree structure items (items which only have one upstream item), there should provide an optional tree-view along with the hyperlink view.
     - *(Shall the hyperlink view be hided in that case?)*
 - [SRS-WS-0033]{SyRS-0089} For each item, the software shall list items with common downstream items with it (but neither of the two is upstream item of the other).
 When an item has none of these items in the list, it should be qualified for (1) microservice architecture and (2) feature flags.
-    - A pure tree structure contributes to zero common downstream items.
     - *(We may then show a squared matrix that both row and column are the same list of traceable items.
 One matrix item is the count of common downstream items of two items.
 Ideally all matrix items shall be zero.
 May be used for a single document/same level of items.
 Notice that traceable items in the same document may refer to each other, this may be acted as the upmost or down-most items of a single document.)*
 - [SRS-WS-0020]{SRS-WS-0016,SyRS-0044,SyRS-0045} The software shall provide hyperlink to the implementing code pieces and the test cases.
     - May link to the corresponding page in the integrated code revision system, with the correct line number provided.